 May 17, Day 3: Travel to Hokitika on the West Coast.
 Cross the Southern Alps and the Alpine Fault through the Arthurs Pass.
 Hokitika is the center for jade (green stone) jewelry in New Zealand.

-May 20, Day 6: Travel to Wanaka.
-Travel back across the Southern Alps to a town on the edge of magnificent Lake Wanaka.
+May 20, Day 6: Travel to Cromwell.
+Travel back across the Southern Alps to a town between Wanaka and Queenstown.
 Along the way stop off and walk to a swing bridge to view the Blue Pools.
+Wanaka is 20 miles from The Lake Resort in Cromwell (where we will stay) and 26 miles from Queenstown, a great place to play.

 May 21, Day 7: Visit vineyards in one of New Zealand’s newest and southern most wine growing regions.